Should you contact celebrities for your products?

 - Someone at the publication has to ID the product.

 Does your product fit the above?
-If so, you might want to try celebrity gifting.
-It’s not a guarantee of increase sales, but if all the right pieces fall into place, it can definitely build buzz about your products and company.
+If so, you might want to try celebrity gifting and signing up for a subscription to Contact Any Celebrity.
+It’s not a guarantee of increased sales, but if all the right pieces fall into place, it can definitely build buzz about your products and company.

 If you’ve had experience with celebrity gifting, leave a comment below and tell us about your experience.